 NATIONAL LGBT CENTER AWARENESS DAY

-LGBT community centers provide services to youth to seniors.
+LGBT community centers provide services to everyone from youth to seniors.
 They provide an environment of advocacy, empowerment, and support.
 Through their services, the LGBT community find cultural events, wellness programs, career services, and more.
-In times of crisis, community centers often provide the first line of contact in a crisis.
-However, they serve as a network, connected people in the LGBT community together.
+In times of crisis, community centers often provide the first line of contact.
+However, they serve as a network, connecting people in the LGBT community together.

 HOW TO OBSERVE #LGBTCenterAwarenessDay